Liquid Ingress Test Equipment

 Not usually.
 Different ingress levels often require different equipment such as drip boxes, combo chambers, spray nozzles, oscillating tubes, jet nozzles, and compatible water supply systems.

-Send the exact standard and ingress level, plus specimen size and desired test configuration, and we can help narrow the right system.
+Send the exact standard and ingress level, plus specimen size and desired test configuration, and identify the required equipment configuration.